 How are patients being screened for risk of COVID-19 at the Student Wellness Center?

 When scheduling appointments and checking in at the front desk, patients will be asked a series of questions regarding recent travel, symptoms, and exposure to possible or confirmed cases of COVID-19.
-If a patient meets both the travel and respiratory symptom criteria, providers are directed to:
+Instruction will be provided to the patient regarding testing and evaluation.

 Does every patient with COVID-19 need to be hospitalized?

 No. Evidence from across the globe indicates that most patients with COVID-19 become only mildly ill with respiratory symptoms and fever.